 - Scarborough.

-The trial does not define a specific age for who is considered a senior.
-People experience ageing differently, and use of the bays is based on self‑identification and provided as a courtesy rather than through enforcement.
-The bays are intended for seniors, and we ask the wider community to respect their purpose and leave them available for senior residents.
+The trial did not define a specific age for who is considered a senior.
+People experience ageing differently, and use of the bays was based on self‑identification and provided as a courtesy rather than through enforcement.
+The bays were intended for seniors, and we asked the wider community to respect their purpose and leave them available for senior residents.

 Seniors parking bays are different from ACROD bays, which are legally regulated and reserved for permit holders only.
 Seniors parking bays do not replace ACROD parking, however, they may be helpful for seniors who do not meet the criteria for ACROD parking but would still benefit from parking closer to an entrance.

-Senior residents are encouraged to make use of the dedicated bays during the trial and share their experience by completing the short survey.
-We also welcome feedback from non-seniors to help provide a broader perspective.
+Senior residents were encouraged to make use of the dedicated bays during the trial and share their experience by completing a short survey.
+We also welcomed feedback from non-seniors to help provide a broader perspective.